Rich Peverley: In-game cardiac incident

 In September 2013, before the start of the Stars' 2013 training camp, Peverley underwent a surgical procedure to help with an irregular heartbeat.
 Six months later, Peverley collapsed on the team bench during a game against the Columbus Blue Jackets, due to the cardiac issue.
 Subsequent surgery corrected the irregular heartbeat, and Peverley spent the 2014–15 season as a volunteer assistant coach for the Stars' AHL affiliate, the Texas Stars.
-He formally announced his retirement in September 2015, remaining with the Stars in the front office as the team's Player Development Coordinator.
+He had a defibrillator installed to regulate his heartbeat.
+After being told it would have to be removed for him to be cleared to play again, Peverley announced his retirement in September 2015 and joined the Stars' player development department.

 International play

 Peverley made his international debut in 2010, when he was named to the Canadian national team for the 2010 World Championship.
 He played all seven games for Canada, who finished seventh, and had one goal and three assists; his one goal was scored in a game against Norway.